emilymeroni/reactTraining/Notes.md

 Nested routes: load a Component inside another component loaded via route.
 The Route component can be used anywhere you like as long as you have the BrowserRouter wrapping it up in the tree.
 Note: The router uses old components, it does not update based on a new parameter.
 Use componentDidUpdate

+### Redirecting
+You can use a special component, Redirect, where you specify the path and where it should bring to.
+Redirect can also be used conditionally.